A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Delivery Phase.md

 ![image](https://github.com/user-attachments/assets/41995845-6222-411f-9c5d-cceff97325a0)

-5. Send the spoofed email to the target's email address.
+5. Send the Spoofed Email to the Target’s Address After crafting the email with the **malicious link** and **social engineering message**, send the email to the victim's email address, ensuring it appears legitimate and trustworthy.

 ### Open both Emkei's Fake Mailer and Temp Mail on your Ubuntu machine.
 Then, send an email to the temporary mail you receive to download the *.eml* file for a phishing analysis.
 This is because we are using temporary emails.